Our Research

 Enabling Science with TESS Full-Frame Images

 Our group led the development of eleanor, an open-source python tool for the community to create light curves and remove instrumental systematics in TESS Full-Frame Image data.
-This tool has been used in dozens of papers in the astronomical literature to date to (among other things) find planets, characterise supernovae, and better understand stellar pulsations.
-We are continuing to use eleanor to better understand stars across the sky, with particular attention on young stellar systems and evolved stars.
+This tool has been used in hundreds of papers in the astronomical literature to date to (among other things) find planets, characterise supernovae, and better understand stellar pulsations.
+We are continuing to use eleanor and tools based on it to better understand stars across the sky, including young stars, binary systems, and evolved stars.

 Young stars have strong magnetic fields and rapid rotation, leading to large flares and photometric variability on short timescales.
 This can inhibit planet detection but also teach us about the intrinsic behaviour of these young stars and their disks from which planets form.
 We're interested in every piece of this puzzle!